-Employment of Family Members of Executive Officer
+Fees Paid to Family Member of Executive Officer

-Matthew Renfro and Stephen Renfro, Larry Renfro's sons, Laura Renfro, Larry Renfro's daughter, and Paul Leary, Larry Renfro's brother-in-law, are employed at Optum.
-The compensation paid to each of these employees is consistent with the Company's overall compensation principles based on the employees' years of experience, performance and positions within the Company.
+Brent Asplund, Mr. Hemsley's son-in-law, is a contractor providing technology services to Optum.
+The compensation paid to Mr. Asplund is consistent with the Company's overall compensation principles based on the contractor's years of experience, performance and comparable positions within the Company.